OwenCorrigan76/strimzi.github.io/_posts/2024-09-15-metrics-reporter.md

 ## Installing Strimzi Prometheus Metrics Reporter

+*This will change when we have Strimzi integration.....

 Since the Strimzi Prometheus Metrics Reporter is currently in early access and does not have a formal release yet, you must build the reporter from the source.
 Here’s how to install it: